kkv4all/java-8/README.md

-# Java 8 Practice (Draft)
+# Java 8 New Feature Practice
+Java 8 was released in 18th March 2014.
+It was a revolutionary release of the Java for software development platform.
+It includes various upgrades to the Java programming, JVM, Tools and libraries.
+Java 8 is one of the most feature packed release in the Java history.

-Java 8 New feature practice
+**Java 8 provides following New Features/Enhancements:**
+ - Lambda Expressions
+ - Method References,
+ - Functional Interfaces
+ - Default methods
+ - Streams and Pipelines
+ - Optional Class
+ - StringJoiner
+ - New Date API
+ - Base64 Class
+ - Nashorn Javascript Engine (jjs)

+Here in this repository I have added Some Java 8 features examples:

 ## Lambda Expression
+Java 8 introduced very popular Lambda expressions.
+Lambda expressions gives the ability to pass a functionality as a method argument.
+Lambda expression help us reduce the code clutter in using a single method class.
- - Lambda Expression is Characterrize by the following:
+Lambda Expression is Characterize by the following:
    - Optional Type Declaration
    - Optional parenthesis around parameter
-   - optional curly braces
+   - Optional curly braces
-   - optional return statement
+   - Optional return statement

 ## Method Reference
  - Method reference helps to point to methods by their names.
 A method reference is described using :: symbol.